mobluse/coderdojo-raspbian-sv/README.md

 Use this to list partitions:

     sudo fdisk -l
-    umount /dev/sda1 # Change sda1 to the device you will use.

 Use Parted or FDisk to remove all partitions from the SD-card you want to format and create a new, bootable W95 FAT32 (LBA) partition, see [this guide](http://qdosmsq.dunbar-it.co.uk/blog/2013/06/noobs-for-raspberry-pi/) or check this example:

-    $ sudo fdisk /dev/sda # Change sda to your device found using fdisk-command above.
+    $ umount /dev/sda1 # Change sda1 to the device you will use.
+    $ sudo fdisk /dev/sda

     Command (m for help): d
     Partition number (1-6): 1